 Hollandaise isn’t just for benedicts.
 Hollandaise is often served with roasted asparagus, but it’s great over just about any roasted vegetable.
 It’s also terrific over tofu scrambles, chickpea flour omelets, and frittatas.

-Vegan Hollandaise Sauce can be made in advance and stored in the fridge for a day or two before it’s used.
+This sauce can be made in advance and stored in the fridge for a day or two before it’s used.
 You can also freeze it, if you want to keep some on hand for saucy emergencies.
 Store it in an air-tight container, and it will last for 5 days in the fridge and 6 months in the freezer.

 Vegan Hollandaise Sauce

 - ½ cup raw cashews, soaked in water for 2 hours, drained, and rinsed

 - ¼ cup water